Aladár Gerevich

 Aladár Gerevich (16 March 1910 – 14 May 1991) was a Hungarian fencer, regarded as "the greatest Olympic swordsman ever".
 He won seven gold medals in sabre at six different Olympic Games.

 Biography

-Gerevich is only one of two athletes to win the same event six times (despite two Games cancelled because of the Second World War).
-He won gold medals in 1932 and 1960, an unprecedented 28 years apart.
-This record for the most years between first and last Olympic medals was tied by equestrian Mark Todd of New Zealand in 2012.
+Gerevich was the first athlete to win the same Olympic event six times (despite two Games cancelled because of the Second World War) with a record 28-year gap between first and last medals.
+(Both records were broken by Isabell Werth, who won seven team dressage golds between 1992 and 2024.)

 Gerevich's wife, Erna Bogen (also known as Erna Bogathy), his son, Pál Gerevich, and his father-in-law, Albert Bogen (a silver medalist in team sabre for Austria at the 1912 Summer Olympics), all won Olympic medals in fencing.